xeonsim/opensea-upload-with-recaptcha-solution/README.md

 4. Press the "Open Chrome Browser" button
 5. login into your opensea account
 6. Fill out your collection link
-7. Open the folder you want to upload % The file name must be numbers %
+7. Open the image folder you want to upload % The file name must be numbers %
 8. Click Save form
 9. Click Start button